rach-j/project_2_to_do_list/README.md

 ### Initial view showing all incomplete tasks

-Tasks with an ! icon are overview.
+Overdue tasks are shown with an ! icon.
 Red / Amber / Green circles indicate High / Medium / Low priority.
-Tasks can be marked as complete by clicking on the check box.
+Tasks can be marked as complete by clicking on the check box to the right of the task.

 <img src="https://github.com/rach-j/to-do-list-android-app/blob/master/screenshots_for_README/Screenshot-homepage.png" width="300">